-As of December 31, 2016, we held 248 patents in force.
+As of December 31, 2017, we held 267 patents in force.
 We have entered into various patent and other technology license agreements with technology companies, including Synopsys, ARM, Cadence, Mentor Graphics and others, under which we have obtained rights to additional technologies and intellectual property.

 We constantly seek to strengthen our technological expertise through relationships with technology companies.
 We seek to expand our core strengths in CMOS image sensors, embedded flash, power management, RF, SiGe, MEMS and mixed-signal technologies by continuous development in these areas.
-A main component of our process development strategy is to acquire licenses for standard CMOS technologies and cell libraries from leading providers, such as ARM and Synopsys, and further develop specialized processes through our internal design teams.
+A main component of our process development strategy is to acquire licenses for standard CMOS technologies, cell libraries and specialized IPs (e.g. NVM) from leading providers, such as ARM and Synopsys, and further develop specialized processes through our internal design teams.
 The licensing of these technologies has significantly reduced our internal development costs.

-In connection with the separation of Jazz Semiconductor's business from Conexant in 2002, Conexant contributed to Jazz Semiconductor a substantial portion of its intellectual property, including software licenses, patents and intellectual property rights in know-how related to its business.
+In connection with the separation of Jazz Semiconductor's business from Conexant in 2002, Conexant contributed to Jazz a substantial portion of its intellectual property, including software licenses, patents and intellectual property rights in know-how related to its business.
 Jazz agreed to license intellectual property rights relating to the intellectual property contributed to Jazz by Conexant back to Conexant and its affiliates.
 Conexant may use this license to have Conexant products produced by third-party manufacturers and sell such products, subject to obtaining Jazz's prior consent.

 Panasonic granted a license to certain process technologies to TPSCo for the manufacture of products for Panasonic and third party foundry customers.
 TPSCo may, in certain circumstances, sub-license such technology to Tower or to other third parties for payment of royalties.
-The term of the agreement is five years until March 2019, and he parties have already commenced discussions with regard to the terms of renewing the agreement.
+The term of the agreement is five years until March 2019, and the parties are currently discussing the terms for extension thereof.
 In connection with the acquisition of Fab 9, Maxim granted TJT a license to certain process technologies for the manufacture of products at Fab 9 by TJT, some of which can only be used for the manufacture of products for Maxim, as well as license to certain process software for the manufacture of products at Fab 9.

 Our ability to compete depends on our ability to operate without infringing upon the proprietary rights of others.
 The semiconductor industry is generally characterized by frequent litigation over patent and other intellectual property rights.
 As is the case with many companies in the semiconductor industry, we have from time to time received communications from third parties asserting that their patents cover certain of our technologies or alleging infringement of intellectual property rights.
 We expect that we will receive similar communications in the future.
-Irrespective of the validity or the successful assertion of such claims, we could incur significant costs and devote significant management resources in defending these claims.
+Irrespective of the validity or the successful assertion of such claims, we could incur significant costs and devote significant management resources in defending ourselves from such claims.